10 Best Life Insurance Companies in Tennessee

 Key Terms

-According to the U.S. Bureau of Labor Statistics, in Tennessee, the 90th percentile income is currently $81,220.
+According to the U.S. Bureau of Labor Statistics, in Tennessee, the 90th percentile earnings is currently $81,220.
 The median income in the state is approximately $37,700.
-Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your annual earnings.
-In Tennessee, this amounts to around $812,200 – $1,624,400 dollars for most individuals.
+Most financial advisors recommend acquiring a life insurance policy that protects your loved ones for between 10X and 20X your annual income.
+In Tennessee, this amounts to around $812,200 – $1,624,400 for most individuals.

 Show Me Life Insurance Companies